Hashdan-M/Installing-and-Utilizing-Active-Directory/README.md

 In this lab, we'll install Active Directory, use it to add users and groups, edit users memberships as well as create a new group policy object (GPO).

 <h2>Installing Active Directory</h2>
 To install Active Directory (AD) on a Windows Server, follow these steps.
 This guide assumes you are using Windows Server 2019 or Windows Server 2022, but the process is similar for other recent versions.
+You can use virtualization software such as Virtualbox or VMWare to install the Windows OS inside of your PC.

 ### Prerequisites